hwelsters/wisdom-of-crowd-llm/README.md

 ### **Majority voting**
 In this repo, majority voting has the following definition.
 ```
-Majority voting produces a majority solution.
+Majority voting produces a majority solution from a pool of candidate solutions.
 A particular number appears in the majority solution iff the number of times it appears across various samples, x, is greater than or equal to n where n is the number of samples divided by two.
 In other words, a particular number appears in the majority solution iff x  n / 2.
 ```

 For example, given the following solutions